shieldgenerator7/Ersatzica/World/MagicItems.md

 This document is for magic items that are used in the stories.

-# Boots of Retriyoan
+# Boots of Pantrinome

 Cat

-These boots were made by Retriyoan to prevent fall damage.
+These boots were made by Pantrinome to prevent fall damage.
 When she died, she empowered the boots to also negate all outgoing sound, rendering the wearers indetectable by ears.

-Worn by Pantrinome when she raided the wolf village for revenge, and fixed up and modified by Ersatzica.
+Worn by Pantrinome when she raided the wolf village to kill Awoomoon, and fixed up and modified by Ersatzica.

 ## Rules